 - HeelFace Revolving Door: They started off as neutral and remained so until the F7200, turned evil upon getting absorbed by Tigron in the F9000, and then returned neutral with the advent of the FX300, this time however with slight good leanings.

-- The Heavy: Despite Overtel supervising AG racing in the F9000 era, Tigron was responsible of the bulk of the scandals revolving around it, eventually leading to its downfall.
+- The Heavy: Despite Overtel supervising AG racing in the F9000 era, Tigron was responsible for the bulk of the scandals revolving around it, eventually leading to its downfall.

 - As for Tigron Enterprises, it's now officially pronounced "Tee-gron" rather than "Tai-gron", as in Omega Collection.